FilipMiletic/ScientificCommunication/README.md

 This repository contains the code for the following paper:

 > Filip Miletić \& Neele Falk. **What are LLMs doing to scientific communication?
-Measuring changes in writing practices and reading experience.** To appear in *Proceedings of the 15th Conference on Language Resources and Evaluation (LREC 2026)*, Palma de Mallorca, Spain.
+Measuring changes in writing practices and reading experience.** In *Proceedings of the 15th Conference on Language Resources and Evaluation (LREC 2026)*, Palma de Mallorca, Spain. <https://doi.org/10.63317/3ai7wig4fhd8>

 Below, we provide a general overview of this repository.
 Each subdirectory additionally contains a readme file with more detailed information.